Judy Chicago: A Retrospective

 About the Fine Arts Museums of San Francisco

-The Fine Arts Museums of San Francisco oversee the de Young, located in Golden Gate Park, and the Legion of Honor, in Lincoln Park.
-It is the largest public arts institution in San Francisco and one of the most visited arts institutions in the United States.
-The de Young was established in 1895 and later renamed in honor of Michael H. de Young, who spearheaded its creation.
-The copper-clad landmark building, designed by Herzog & de Meuron, opened in 2005 with an observation level offering breathtaking 360-degree views of San Francisco and the Pacific Ocean.
-Reflecting a conversation among cultures, perspectives, and time periods, the collections at the de Young include American painting, sculpture, and decorative arts; arts of Africa, Oceania, and the Americas; costume and textile arts; and modern and contemporary art.
+The de Young originated from the 1894 California Midwinter International Exposition in Golden Gate Park and was established as the Memorial Museum in 1895.
+It was later renamed in honor of Michael H. de Young, who spearheaded its creation.
+The present copper-clad landmark building, designed by Herzog & de Meuron, opened in October 2005.
+Reflecting an active conversation among cultures, perspectives, and time periods, the collections on view include American painting, sculpture, and decorative arts from the 17th to the 21st centuries; arts of Africa, Oceania, and the Americas; costume and textile arts; and international modern and contemporary art.